nitikarawat82/Jenkins-0-to-Hero-with-project/README.md

 <img width="1387" height="811" alt="image" src="https://github.com/user-attachments/assets/adda26bf-8328-4eb4-81c5-cb4babbf87a5" />

 A simple jenkins pipeline to verify if the docker slave configuration is working as expected.
+Main purpose is to test whether Jenkins can successfully create and use a Docker container as its agent.

 ```text